-The Dow Fire and Explosion Index (F&EI) is generally used in evaluating the hazard category of a process plant, area of exposure, expected losses in case of fire and explosion, etc. The hazard classification guide developed by Dow Chemical Company.
+The Dow Fire and Explosion Index (F&EI) is generally used in evaluating the hazard category of a process plant, area of exposure, expected losses in case of fire and explosion, etc. The hazard classification guide was developed by Dow Chemical Company.
 Published by the American Institute of Chemical Engineering, Dow (1994).
 Dow Fire and explosion index (DOW F&EI) gives a method of evaluating the potential risk from the process and assessing the potential loss.

 Objectives of dow fire and explosion index